Swopnanjali-Dash/demo/README.md

 # calculotor_application
-I developed this calculator application  using jdbc,servlet and jsp.
+I developed this calculator application  using Html,Css and Javascript.